ArchTangent/toml-to-json/README.md

 # toml-to-json

-Converts TOML files to JSON.
+Converts TOML files to JSON, with optional pretty printing.